Are Apache Corporation (NYSE:APA) Prospects Worsening?

 Is the stock of APA attractive?

 In related news, Exec.
 Vice Pres & Gen Counsel, LANNIE P ANTHONY bought 32,942 shares of the company’s stock in a transaction that recorded on Apr 06.
 The purchase was performed at an average price of 5.69, for a total value of 187,572.
 As the purchase deal closes, the Director, LOWE JOHN E now bought 5,000 shares of the company’s stock, valued at 109,131.
 Also, Executive Vice President, Meyer William Mark bought 2,000 shares of the company’s stock in a deal that was recorded on May 31.
 The shares were cost at an average price of 25.92 per share, with a total market value of 51,840.
-Following this completion of disposal, the Director, Ellis Juliet S now holds 3,500 shares of the company’s stock, valued at 95,407.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.20%.

 4 out of 31 analysts covering the stock have rated it a Buy, while 25 have maintained a Hold recommendation on Apache Corporation.
 1 analysts has assigned a Sell rating on the APA stock.
 The 12-month mean consensus price target for the company’s shares has been set at $10.57.